Anastasios Parafestas Sells 10,000 Shares of CarGurus, Inc. (NASDAQ:CARG) Stock

-CarGurus, Inc. (NASDAQ:CARG) Director Anastasios Parafestas sold 10,000 shares of the business’s stock in a transaction that occurred on Tuesday, June 1st.
-The stock was sold at an average price of $28.04, for a total value of $280,400.00.
-Following the sale, the director now directly owns 5,474 shares of the company’s stock, valued at $153,490.96.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+CarGurus, Inc. (NASDAQ:CARG) Director Anastasios Parafestas sold 10,000 shares of the company’s stock in a transaction on Thursday, June 3rd.
+The shares were sold at an average price of $26.37, for a total value of $263,700.00.
+Following the completion of the transaction, the director now owns 10,978 shares of the company’s stock, valued at $289,489.86.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.

 Anastasios Parafestas also recently made the following trade(s):

-Large investors have recently bought and sold shares of the business.
-Point72 Hong Kong Ltd purchased a new stake in shares of CarGurus during the first quarter worth $25,000.
-Advisory Services Network LLC lifted its position in shares of CarGurus by 2,456.3% during the fourth quarter.
-Advisory Services Network LLC now owns 1,227 shares of the company’s stock worth $39,000 after acquiring an additional 1,179 shares in the last quarter.
-NEXT Financial Group Inc purchased a new stake in shares of CarGurus during the fourth quarter worth $66,000.
-Panagora Asset Management Inc. purchased a new stake in shares of CarGurus during the fourth quarter worth $73,000.
-Finally, Financial Management Professionals Inc. lifted its position in shares of CarGurus by 14.8% during the first quarter.
-Financial Management Professionals Inc. now owns 3,417 shares of the company’s stock worth $81,000 after acquiring an additional 441 shares in the last quarter.
+A number of institutional investors and hedge funds have recently modified their holdings of CARG.
+Point72 Hong Kong Ltd bought a new position in CarGurus during the first quarter worth about $25,000.
+Advisory Services Network LLC boosted its holdings in CarGurus by 2,456.3% during the fourth quarter.
+Advisory Services Network LLC now owns 1,227 shares of the company’s stock worth $39,000 after buying an additional 1,179 shares during the last quarter.
+NEXT Financial Group Inc bought a new position in CarGurus during the fourth quarter worth about $66,000.
+Panagora Asset Management Inc. bought a new position in CarGurus during the fourth quarter worth about $73,000.
+Finally, Financial Management Professionals Inc. boosted its holdings in CarGurus by 14.8% during the first quarter.
+Financial Management Professionals Inc. now owns 3,417 shares of the company’s stock worth $81,000 after buying an additional 441 shares during the last quarter.
 Hedge funds and other institutional investors own 79.08% of the company’s stock.

-Several equities analysts have recently issued reports on CARG shares.
-Benchmark upped their target price on CarGurus from $35.00 to $40.00 and gave the company a “buy” rating in a report on Friday, February 12th.
-BTIG Research reaffirmed a “buy” rating and issued a $35.00 target price on shares of CarGurus in a report on Friday, May 7th.
-Jefferies Financial Group reduced their target price on CarGurus from $32.00 to $27.00 and set a “hold” rating for the company in a report on Wednesday, March 24th.
-Zacks Investment Research raised CarGurus from a “sell” rating to a “hold” rating in a report on Wednesday, May 19th.
-Finally, DA Davidson lowered CarGurus from a “buy” rating to a “neutral” rating and reduced their target price for the company from $35.00 to $33.00 in a report on Friday, February 12th.
-Five equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
-The stock presently has an average rating of “Buy” and an average target price of $33.36.
+CARG has been the subject of a number of recent research reports.
+Jefferies Financial Group cut their target price on CarGurus from $32.00 to $27.00 and set a “hold” rating for the company in a research note on Wednesday, March 24th.
+DA Davidson lowered CarGurus from a “buy” rating to a “neutral” rating and dropped their price objective for the stock from $35.00 to $33.00 in a research note on Friday, February 12th.
+BTIG Research reiterated a “buy” rating and set a $35.00 price objective on shares of CarGurus in a research note on Friday, May 7th.
+Benchmark increased their price objective on CarGurus from $35.00 to $40.00 and gave the stock a “buy” rating in a research note on Friday, February 12th.
+Finally, Oppenheimer assumed coverage on CarGurus in a report on Friday, May 21st.
+They set a “buy” rating and a $38.00 target price on the stock.
+Five research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
+CarGurus has a consensus rating of “Buy” and an average price target of $33.36.

 About CarGurus